SHaRe-RL: Structured, Interactive Reinforcement Learning for Contact-Rich Industrial Assembly Tasks: Experimental Results

-We compare the performance of each method over three training runs, using a fixed wall-clock budget of three hours on a single NVIDIA RTX~3060~Ti workstation.
+A key premise of our method is that task-level motion primitives drastically reduce the size of the effective state-action space, and thereby lower the overall complexity of the learning problem.
+We evaluate this hypothesis by comparing structured interactive RL (SHaRe-RL) to (i) an unstructured human-in-the-loop RL baseline (HIL-SERL) that does not use MPs, and (ii) a structured interactive behavior cloning baseline (SHaRe-BC) similar to HG-Dagger~\cite{Kelly.etal2019a}.
+In addition, we include pure RL baselines and structured ablations to isolate the role of demonstrations, interventions, and vision.
+We compare all methods over two training runs using a fixed wall-clock budget of three hours on a single NVIDIA RTX~3060~Ti workstation.
 Each variant is initialized with 20 teleoperated demonstrations and evaluated at the end of training using 20 autonomous rollouts without interventions.
-During training, success rate, cycle time and intervention rate of the insertion primitive are tracked using a rolling average.
-The policy executes at 10\,Hz; accounting for delays, such as resets or scripted motion, results in an effective environment rate of approximately 6 steps per second.
+During training, we track success rate, cycle time, and intervention rate using a rolling average.
+The policy executes at 10 Hz; cycle time is measured from the beginning of a rollout after reset until the success condition is met or the episode times out.
+For structured methods, this definition includes the approach primitive and is therefore comparable across structured and unstructured methods.